 The Company strongly believes in protecting its intellectual property and intends, whenever reasonably possible and economically practical, to obtain patents in connection with its product development program.
-The Company currently holds a number of United States patents and trademarks relating to its products, and regularly has patent and trademark applications pending with respect to a number of its research and development products.
+The Company currently holds a number of United States patents and trademarks relating to its products, and regularly has patent and/or trademark applications pending with respect to a number of its research and development products.
 Some patents previously issued to the Company on certain products have expired.
 There can be no assurance that any patents held by the Company will be valid or otherwise of value to the Company, or that any patent applied for will be granted.
 However, the Company believes that its proprietary manufacturing techniques and procedures with respect to certain products offer it some protection from duplication by competitors regardless of the patent status of the products.
 While in recent years the Company has relied more on trade secrets, proprietary formulations, and manufacturing methods than patents to protect its intellectual property, it intends to continue to file patent applications in situations where it believes that relying on trade secrets would be insufficient protection.

 The various trademarks and trade names owned or used by the Company in its business are of varying importance to the Company.
-The most significant trademarks are LUBRAJEL[TM] and RENACIDIN[TM].
-The Company is in the process of re-registering some of its expired trademarks.
+The most significant trademarks are LUBRAJEL[TM] and RENACIDIN[®].